-

 format - A large selection of high quality models can also be found on TheBloke's Huggingface Repo, look for GGUF/GGML.

-- Lastly, you can also convert the models yourself, using the appropriate conversion tools.
+- Lastly, you can also convert the models yourself, using the appropriate quantization and conversion tools.

 GGUF is a newer format designed to (hopefully) be more future proof.
 As of Oct 2023, it is the latest and recommended format for LLAMA and LLAMA2 models.
 For other architectures, the old format is still used.
 KoboldCpp remains compatible with any version of both formats.